Introduction

 Behavior

-old_stringis not found, the tool returns an error message (without modifying the file).
+old_stringis not found, the tool returns an error (without modifying the file).

 write_file